Expert Subutex Doctors and Suboxone Doctors ... This is what we do.

 Buprenorphine is the ingredient in Subutex and Suboxone that stops cravings and symptoms of withdrawal.
 Our brains have opiate receptors that are stimulated by opiate drugs.
 Buprenorphine is a unique opiate because it fills the opiate receptors alleviating withdrawal and cravings without the euphoria associated with other opiate drugs.
 It also has the property of being long acting with a half life of more that 24 hours.

 Because of Buprenorphine's strong affinity for opiate receptors it must be used with caution at first as it can cause opioid withdrawal.
 Patients should not take there first dose of Buprenorphine (Subutex or Suboxone) until they are in moderate opioid withdrawal.
 This will generally vary from 24-36 hours after the last use of opiates.
-However, for patients taking Methadone, more time is required (at least 72 hours) between the first dose of Buprenorphine and the last dose of Methadone.
+However, for patients taking Methadone or Fentanyl, more time is required (at least 72 hours) between the first dose of Buprenorphine and the last dose of Methadone.
 Also your current methadone dose must be less than 30mg per day.
 Your doctor will discuss these issues with you at your first appointment.

 You Don't Need to Break the Law